 Food at Winter Park Farmers' Market

-During our recent visit we grabbed a fresh shaken lemonade from The Lemonade Stand, stationed near Morse Boulevard.
+During our visit we grabbed a fresh shaken lemonade from The Lemonade Stand, stationed near Morse Boulevard.
 The variety of flavored lemonades is akin to a candy shop.
 I selected the Pineapple Lemonade and it tasted like a drinkable lemon-pineapple lollypop.
 Definitely start here so you can stay cool as you stroll.

 No need to fuel up before you arrive to the market.
 There are multiple food trucks and food vendors.
 Multiple coffee vendors are around if you need an extra pick me up on a Saturday morning – you're covered.

+Kettle corn is a staple at any Orlando farmers' market and you'll find it near The Lemonade Stand.
+Stroll around with popcorn in hand!
 There is a small tent with a few high-top tables that make it easy to enjoy some fresh local food as you enjoy the market.

 What to Bring

 Dress comfortably so you can enjoy the fresh air.
 The market is entirely outside.
 The meadow is shaded in many places, still, this is Florida we're talking about here.

 Bring bags!
 One canvas tote and one cooler bag should do the trick.
 The Shrimp Guy sells freshly caught seafood direct from Florida's waters.
 They have ice if you need it, but a cooler bag will be a big help and it is hard to resist such fresh seafood.